Looking for the best background check service? See how leading providers compare based on third-party review sites and user feedback.

 Another effective way to analyze background check providers is to read technology reviews in online and industry publications that may provide additional insight from a third-party evaluator.

-To provide an objective approach to comparing the best background check companies, GoodHire compiled background check reviews from eight leading publications, then added up their scores across all review platforms to create a comprehensive analysis.
+To provide an objective approach to comparing the best background check companies in 2021 , GoodHire compiled background check reviews from eight leading publications, then added up their scores across all review platforms to create a comprehensive analysis.

 This analysis is helpful because it includes data from all eight review sources in one place, helping you save time with your research.